squidypal/LastOneStanding_FusionGamemode/README.md

 ### LAST ONE STANDING

-Last one standing is a pretty simple gamemode where all players fight to the death to be the *last one standing*.
-On a player's death they will not respawn, and will instead become a spectator until the match ends.
+Last One Standing is a pretty simple game mode in which all players battle to the death to be the last one standing.
+When a player dies, they will not respawn and will instead become a spectator until the match ends.

-This mod has a "Death tax", not too dissimilar to the arena mode in fortnite.
-You can set an amount of bits that will be charged on a player's death (called the Death tax).
-These bits will accumulate to the final prize pool, which goes to the last one standing.
+This mode features a "Death Tax," which is somewhat similar to the arena mode in Fortnite.
+You can set an amount of bits to be charged upon a player's death (referred to as the Death Tax).
+These bits will accumulate in the final prize pool, which is awarded to the last one standing.
-- For example: If the death tax is 20, if you die you will loose 20 bits.
-If you win however, you will receive the death tax times the amount of players.
+- For example: If the Death Tax is set at 20, you will lose 20 bits upon dying.
+However, if you win, you will receive the Death Tax multiplied by the number of players.

-**Death tax is entirely optional**, if you choose to not have it, and set 'Death tax' to 0, you will not receive any tokens from playing the gamemode.
+**The Death Tax** is entirely optional; if you choose not to have it and set the 'Death Tax' to 0, you will not receive any tokens from playing the game mode.

 <br>